Last updated on June 21, 2017

 - Smarter decision making which helps your ad serverA complete digital advertising platform where publishers sell, manage, and deliver their advertising inventory across all digital formats. make the right call every time

 All of this takes place on an impressionA single display of an ad on a web page, mobile app, or other delivery medium.
+For deals, impression is a metric to relay the total number of ads that have served.
 See also billable impression, forecasted impressions.-by-impression basis with a simple and seamless integration which completely eliminates passbacks.

 Note: Some features mentioned here may not be available in your region or based on your user roleA grouping of user capabilities that describe the tasks a user can perform in OpenX..
 For more information, please contact your OpenX representative.